 Takeaway: Invest in science, and invest equally in supporting science policy.

 2. Funding activists

 As Bezos has surely noted, many activists would like funds to make Amazon clean up its act – in terms of encouraging rampant materialism and consumerism, and in terms of the freight and logistics emissions (a sector that currently accounts for more than 7% of global emissions).
 It would be incredible if some of the USD $10 bn fund was targeted at reducing the global emissions footprint at Amazon first and foremost.
-E Co. has designed and evaluated multiple country-level projects on greening the logistics sector—again, a policy element is usually the most powerful element of the project’s design.
+A policy element is usually the most powerful element of the project’s design.

 Many activists become politicians, and rarely (i.e. Al Gore) a politician will turn to activism.
 A low-tech but demonstrated means of making an effective impact on climate change is to fund and to support the entry of climate-friendly politicians into government.
 Green parties worldwide could and should benefit from the Bezos Earth Fund.
 Whether or not one is a fan of Michael Bloomberg in the presidential race, it is difficult to deny that his philanthropic efforts (mostly targeted on campaign support for green politicians) has been one of the largest climate initiatives in the US.

 Takeaway: Activists include politicians—invest in getting green voices into government.

 The power of non-state actors is an undeniable, powerful force of change.
 At present, NGOs are needed to help reach those who do not have access to technologies for mitigating and adapting to climate change.
 In addition, climate change adaptation funds are woefully lacking, in large part because those who are most impacted by climate change are the least able to demand services to fight it.